PLATINUM2023

 This course find students studying ecology at one of the planet's richest arrays of marine life - the Gulf of California.
 Students aid marine science researchers on a variety of marine species studies through reef fish censuses, marine invertebrate data collection, tropical fish identification, or sea lion observations.
 Participants camp on Espiritu Santo Island and participate in a coral restoration project, as well as learn from local youth eco club members about sustainable living and community education efforts in Mexico.

-Our local programming for Marine Science in Baja contains many of these aspects that are included in visiting courses.
-Though local courses may not find these students speaking with the eco-club, this is due to many of the eco-club members already being EPI alumni who have taken an active step to engaging local youth and the community at large in conservation efforts on the peninsula.
+Our local programming for Marine Science in Baja contains many of these aspects that are included in visiting student courses.
+Many of the local student alumni population go on to become eco club members who take active steps to engaging other local youth and the community at large in conservation efforts on the peninsula.

 Population(s) Served